linux-genz/udk/README.md

 Software eco-system around Gen-Z is still in development, and there are plenty of ways you can contribute to the existing infrastructure.
 To start with Gen-Z micro-development kit, you may start looking at [Known_Bugs_and_Limitations] to help fix limitations and known bugs.

 - Instructions on how to use this kit are available in [Release_Notes]
+- Credentials for uDK superuser (Username: root, Password: root)
-- You can also find Product Brochure and datasheets at www.smartm.com/genz] website
+- You can also find Product Brochure and datasheets at [ZMM] website

 Terminalogies